JustinaLam/Penn-Course-Cart/README.md

 # Frontend Challenge Fall '22

+----------------- Please feel free to reach out if there are any issues; I also have a demo video prepared, if necessary.
+Thank you! -----------------

 Welcome to the Penn Labs Frontend Challenge!

 If you have already done this challenge, there's a [section below](https://www.notion.so/Frontend-Challenge-Fall-22-d6c03559ee1d4f1f9f56aa6836b7caba) for you.